 Bachelor of Wildlife Conservation

-Graduates from the Maritime College of Forest Technology's Advanced Diploma program will recieve two years credit into the University of Prince Edward Island's (UPEI) Bachelor of Wildlife Conservation program, providing all academic requirements are met at the time of transfer.
+Graduates from the Maritime College of Forest Technology’s Advanced Diploma program will receive two years of credit into the University of Prince Edward Island’s (UPEI) Bachelor of Wildlife Conservation program, providing all academic requirements are met at the time of transfer.
 This agreement is set forth by both institutions accreditation with the North American Wildlife Technology Association (NAWTA).

 Bachelor of Engineering Technology or Bachelor of Technology